All Episodes

 And Judge Alito ruled that it was reasonable, given that drug dealers will often hide drugs on children.

-No unreasonable search and seizure says do not search a child, a 10-year-old child.
+And then I think that our Constitution saying no unreasonable search and seizure says do not search a child, a 10-year-old child.

 I think so.

-Just so you understand what they're going to be doing here, they are going to try to cherry pick his entire record and distort two or three or four rulings to make it appear as though he believes things that he does not.
+Just so you understand what they're going to be doing here, they are going to try to cherry-pick his entire record and distort two or three or four rulings to make it appear as though he believes things that he does not.

-with him on that level he's confirmed they can't fight this thing over the real Sam Alito they've got to create a straw man a fake Sam Alito a guy who is so loony that he thinks we ought to be searching every child in America.
+They've got to create a straw man, a fake Sam Alito, a guy who is so loony that he thinks we ought to be searching every child in America.

 So they will create that false impression that is their tactic.